-In addition to offering big-time fun and excitement, Sylvan’s Engineering programs in the New Orleans region also provide your child with opportunities to learn important STEM (science, technology, engineering and math) competencies.
-Through a combination of hands-on learning, teamwork and creative projects, your child will develop valuable critical thinking and problem solving abilities that can make a positive difference in school and beyond!▼
+Our Engineering programs in the New Orleans region don’t just offer big-time excitement: they also help equip your son or daughter with essential STEM (science, technology, engineering and math) skills.
+Through interactive projects, teamwork and creative activities, your child will learn crucial problem solving and critical thinking skills that can make a lasting impact in school and beyond!▼

 From figuring out how to design complex structures to testing and tweaking them in order to come up with an improved solution, your child will be tackling problems just like a real engineer!
 Our practical, hands-on courses are an amazing way for your budding inventor to understand important science, engineering and architectural concepts while also using his or her imagination and creativity.
 Parents won’t be missing out on the fun either: we send regular email communication so you can stay informed of your child’s progress.
 We also preview the following week’s project via email so you and your child can get excited for the next session!